-The following scenarios will be included in the EAAP:
+The following scenarios will be included in the first EAAP to be published by 31 March 2010:

 - 1. Low rainfall based on rainfall experienced in a specified historical period; - 2.
-Short-term average rainfall based on the average rainfall recorded over the past 10 years; and - 3.
-Long-term average rainfall based on the average rainfall recorded over the past 50 years, or the longest period for which rainfall data is available should this be less than 50 years.
+Short-term average rainfall based on the average rainfall recorded over the past 10 years; and

+3. Long-term average rainfall - based on the average rainfall recorded over the past 50 years, or the longest period for which rainfall data is available should this be less than 50 years.